purestorage/pso-csi/docs/csi-5to6-upgradepath.md

 The upgrade path is available in PSO 6.1.x.
 #### Usecases:
 1. upgrade from PSO 5.x to latest PSO 6.1.x release
+2. Note that this upgrade path only applies for 5.x to 6.x upgrade.
+For upgrade within the major version e.g. from PSO 6.0.5 to PSO 6.1.0, please continue to use ```helm upgrade``` as documented [here](../pure-pso/README.md).

 ## Restrictions
 1. Upgrade tool will **NOT** be migrating snapshots or snapshots content from PSO 5.x to PSO 6.
 PSO 6 is currently leveraging beta version of K8s snapshot API and backward compatibility is not guranteed by CSI standard.
 That means a snapshot created in PSO 5.x will not be used to restore a volume in PSO 6 after the upgrade.